fialund/bibook/bibook/retrieval/blast.md

 BLAST is using FASTA format as input format for its databases and queries.
 The FASTA format is a widely adopted standard for representing nucleotide and protein sequences in bioinformatics.
 Developed in the 1980s for the FASTA sequence alignment software, it has since become a versatile and essential format for storing and sharing sequence data.
 The FASTA format consists of two key components:

 1. **Header Line:** Each sequence begins with a header line, which starts with a greater-than symbol (`>`).
 The text following this symbol provides a description of the sequence.
-This description often includes information such as a unique identifier (e.g., accession number), the source organism, and other metadata.
+This description often includes information such as a unique identifier (e.g. accession number), the source organism, and other metadata.
 For example:
 `>sp|P12345|PROT_HUMAN Human Protein Name [Homo sapiens]`
 In this example, "sp" indicates the Swiss-Prot database, "P12345" is the accession number, "PROT_HUMAN" is the unique identifier, and additional information follows.